-Certain species of fruit bats of the genus Pteropus are the principal natural reservoir hosts for NiV and HeV (see Table I).
+Certain species of fruit bats of the genus Pteropus are the principal natural reservoir hosts for NiV and HeV.
 Bats are susceptible to infection with these viruses but do not develop disease.
-Oher zoonotic viruses like Ebola, Marburg, and SARS virus, have also been identified in various Pteropus spp. fruit bats (Angeletti et al., 2016).
+Other zoonotic viruses like Ebola, Marburg, and SARS virus, have also been identified in various bats (Leroy et al. 2005; Towner et al. 2009; Li W et al. 2005).
 Fruit bats are distributed across an area encompassing Australia, Southeast Asia; including Indonesia, Malaysia, the Philippines and some of the Pacific Islands, the Indian subcontinent, and Madagascar (See Fig. 1).
 There is further evidence for broader distribution of NiV in pteropid fruit bats species across their range (Wacharapluesadee S. and Hemachudha T., 2007).
 There is also growing evidence that viruses related to NiV and HeV also circulate in non-pteropid fruit bats worldwide.